Hasan Minhaj Shows How Covid Exposed Deep Flaws In The Meat Industry

 — Michael Pollan (@michaelpollan) May 18, 2020

-Minhaj then goes onto illustrate that the way the United States has acted to deal with this brittleness has been to throw the works under the bus, so to speak.
+Minhaj then goes onto illustrate that the way the United States has acted to deal with this brittleness has been to throw the workers under the bus, so to speak.
 Minhaj explains how it took Trump two months to enact the Defense Production Act to start producing vital PPE for medical professionals across the country, but it only took him two days to enact the DPA to get the meatpacking industry back online.
 Basically, Trump issuing an executive order to “reopen” the meat industry was seen as vital to the American economy.

 You know what’s coming.
 But, as Minhaj points out by, well, actually reading the executive order Trump signed — there actually wasn’t anything in the document explicitly about reopening plants.
 What’s damning about this is the montage of every major news network announcing that Trump is “forcing” the meat industry to stay open via executive order when, in reality, his executive order was actually absolving the six main industrial meat companies from any liability if their workers were to get sick and die.
 Minhaj and his team figured this out by, again, simply reading the executive order.